stathischaritos/targetgroups/README.md

 README
 ======
-This project uses the movielens dataset to train an recomender system.
+This project uses the movielens dataset to train a very simple suggestion system.
 The system takes as input movie category weights and outputs an age group and gender prediction.
 A use case could be movie marketers who want to know where to target their campaigns for a certain film (ex. in promoted facebook pages you can target certain groups).

 DEPENDENCIES